 The battery has two cells and outputs 7.4V storing 1000mAh of charge.
 Because this is a dual cell battery pack, a special charger is needed.
 This battery is not compatible with single cell chargers.
 A compatible charger is listed below.

 Note: Due to the requirements of shipping these batteries, only two batteries can be shipped together at one time and orders may take longer to process and therefore do not qualify for same-day shipping.
+Additionally, these batteries can not be shipped via Ground or Economy methods to Alaska or Hawaii.
 Sorry for any inconvenience this may cause.